cfpb/design-system/docs/pages/data-visualization-1.md

   #### Data source

-  It’s important to clearly state where data is from to promote trustworthiness and validity.
+  It is important to clearly state where data is from to promote trustworthiness and validity.
 If possible, provide a link to the URL of a spreadsheet or to the source of the data.
 This will enable people to dive deeper into the data, explore the nuances for themselves, and replicate the visualization themselves.

   #### Labels and key